A1Sauss/326_project/docs/Spencer_Rendano_submission_03.md

 Additionally, to render the form I needed to make changes to the review view.
 This included requiring a user to be logged in in order to post a review.
 Once a user was logged in, the page would render a WriteReviewForm and clean the data before creating a new review object and adding this object to the database (while also linking it to the reviews for the given course).
 After the user inputs a review for a specific course they are redirected to that course page.

 I also modified the WriteReviewTemplate to display the forms passed as context to the review() function in views.py.
 Lastly.
-I created a group within the init.py file called ìCourse Admin.î Any user in the course admin group has the permission to add a course.
+I created a group within the init.py file called ‚ÄúCourse Admin.‚Äù Any user in the course admin group has the permission to add a course.